joe-cheem/joe-cheem.github.io/readme.md

 ## Technologies Used
 - HTML5
-- CSS3 (with CSS variables for easy theming)
+- CSS3 (with CSS variables for easy theming and responsive design)
 - JavaScript (ES6+)
 - Web Audio API (for circular music visualizer)